Sufian-k/dend-project5/README.md

-<h1>Project 4: Data Lake</h1>
+<h1>Project 5: Data Pipelines with Airflow</h1>

 <h2>Project Discription</h2>

 <p>
-In this project, a music streaming startup, Sparkify, want to move their processes and data from data warehouse onto data lake.
-They require a data engineer to build an ETL pipeline that extracts their data from S3, processes them using Spark, and loads the data back into S3 as a set of dimensional tables.
+In this project, a music streaming startup, Sparkify, has decided that it is time to introduce more automation and monitoring to their data warehouse ETL pipelines and come to the conclusion that the best tool to achieve this is Apache Airflow.
+They require a data engineer to create high grade data pipelines that are dynamic and built from reusable tasks, can be monitored, and allow easy backfills.
+They have also noted that the data quality plays a big part when analyses are executed on top the data warehouse and want to run tests against their datasets after the ETL steps have been executed to catch any discrepancies in the datasets.

 There are two datasets, song data and log data, in the S3.
 The song dataset continue metadata about a song and the artist of that song.
 The log dataset consists of log files based on the songs in the song dataset.
 </p>